JonasGhost/thesis-bis20-is201022/README.md

 This repository is for managing the FH Latex template for student theses.

+The output (generated PDF) is in the out directory.
+The authors only need to edit files in the user_data directory and add images, pictures and figures to the gfx directory.

 Important files and directories:
 - Directory gfx - pictures
 - Directory out - directory for building the PDF (also contains the temporary build files)